klahrinz/klahrinz.github.io/LAW01-06-3crp.md

 The extinction of the penal action does not carry with it extinction of the civil action.
 However, the civil action based on delict shall be deemed extinguished if there is a finding in a final judgment in the criminal action that the act or omission from which the civil liability may arise did not exist.

-**Section 3.
+**§3.
 When civil action may proceed independently.**

 In the cases provided in Articles 32, 33, 34 and 2176 of the Civil Code of the Philippines, the independent civil action may be brought by the offended party.
 It shall proceed independently of the criminal action and shall require only a preponderance of evidence.
 In no case, however, may the offended party recover damages twice for the same act or omission charged in the criminal action.

-**Section 4.
+**§4.
 Effect of death on civil actions.**

 The death of the accused after arraignment and during the pendency of the criminal action shall extinguish the civil liability arising from the delict.
-However, the independent civil action instituted under section 3 of this Rule or which thereafter is instituted to enforce liability arising from other sources of obligation may be continued against the estate or legal representative of the accused after proper substitution or against said estate, as the case may be.
+However, the independent civil action instituted under §3 of this Rule or which thereafter is instituted to enforce liability arising from other sources of obligation may be continued against the estate or legal representative of the accused after proper substitution or against said estate, as the case may be.
 The heirs of the accused may be substituted for the deceased without requiring the appointment of an executor or administrator and the court may appoint a guardian ad litem for the minor heirs.
 The court shall forthwith order said legal representative or representatives to appear and be substituted within a period of thirty (30) days from notice.
 A final judgment entered in favor of the offended party shall be enforced in the manner especially provided in these rules for prosecuting claims against the estate of the deceased.
 If the accused dies before arraignment, the case shall be dismissed without prejudice to any civil action the offended party may file against the estate of the deceased.

-**Section 5.
+**§5.
 Judgment in civil action not a bar.**

 A final judgment rendered in a civil action absolving the defendant from civil liability is not a bar to a criminal action against the defendant for the same act or omission subject of the civil action.

-**Section 6.
+**§6.
 Suspension by reason of prejudicial question.**

 A petition for suspension of the criminal action based upon the pendency of a prejudicial question in a civil action may be filed in the office of the prosecutor or the court conducting the preliminary investigation.
 When the criminal action has been filed in court for trial, the petition to suspend shall be filed in the same criminal action at any time before the prosecution rests.

-**Section 7.
+**§7.
 Elements of prejudicial question.**

 The elements of a prejudicial question are: